 Eyeliner is charcoal, or black-brown.
-Purple can be great, but certainly more playful; it’s lighter than True Winter’s and will look purpler.
-Spring allows imagination, energy, and FUN, but it’s still very contained in this group.
-Winter’s sapphire can also work.
+Purple can be great, but certainly more playful.
+It is lighter than True Winter’s bluer colour and will look purpler.
+Spring allows imagination, energy, and fun, but still very contained in this group.
+Winter sapphire can also work.
 These eyeliners might be better as accents, rather than for surrounding the entire eye.
 You might just do an inner rim of the upper lid, or the outer section of the upper lid, merging with the charcoal.
-Just because you can look great in circus gear doesn’t mean you should.
+Just because you can look great in circus gear does not mean you should.

 Lip and blush usually take time to get used to.
 Start light or sheer with makeup.
-Your Color Analyszed swatches give you lighter choices too.
-The lip often has a fair bit of natural color.
-The rest of us would love it on you immediately, but I get that it’s you who has to wear it.
+Your Colour Analyzed swatches give you lighter choices too.
+The lip often has a fair bit of natural colour.
+The rest of us would love it on you immediately, but I get that it is you who has to wear it.
 Ask someone you trust.
-I love Mercier’s Lip Pot in Hibiscus on Bright Spring, but on Bright Winter, it is still too flat.
-They dominate it, and the lip color becomes dullish and grayish and boringish.
+Sugarplum gloss is lovely.

-As for the clear eyes thing, it sure wouldn’t help you pick them out of a line-up.
-They are often Black-Brown (see Jocelyn Is A Bright Winter).
+As for the clear eyes thing, it sure would not help you pick a Bright Winter out of a line-up.
+Everyone’s colouring is perfectly balanced in their face.
+You would notice the clear eyes in a second if they suddenly appeared in an Autumn face.
+They are often black-brown (see Jocelyn Is A Bright Winter).
 They can be Virginia turtle eyes, which become OMG with charcoal eyeliner.
-They can be Asian.
+They can be Asian black and wolf-yellow.

-Everyone’s eyes are amazing.
+Everyone has amazing eyes.
 Once we notice them, we all find it hard to stop looking.
-That’s why it’s so important to get rid of the distracting clutter.
+It is so important to get rid of the distracting clutter.
 Calm down the skin, the hair, the over-makeup, and let your eyes leave an echo.